donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 # Liquor Sales in Iowa

 ## Prompt
 You’ve been hired as an analyst for a consulting company tasked with running a marketing campaign on liquor sales in Iowa.
-Various vendors want to increase their statewide marketing efforts, and your boss has asked you to analyze consumer purchasing data in order to make smarter decisions about upcoming campaigns.
+Various vendors want to increase their state-wide marketing efforts, and your boss has asked you to analyze consumer purchasing data in order to make smarter decisions about upcoming campaigns.

 You’ll focus on how to allocate a marketing budget throughout the state.
 You could concentrate on specific types of liquor, counties in the state, or on a certain group of vendors.